pcabaniss/CS-499-Computer-Science-Capstone/SoftwareEngineering_Design.md

 ![image](images/original_item.png)

 # Enhancements
+[This link](Artifact1.zip) goes to the altered inventory project, after the enhancements were made.

 The first enhancements made were mainly to the UI, where I altered the color scheme, fixed various grammar issues, and fixed errors directly affecting the flow of the application.
 There was issues with the item count not updating as well as fixed an empty list message.

 ![image](images/new_homeScreen.png)